How to delete yourself from the internet?

 How To Avoid Being Found in Google Searches

-If you wish to lessen your digital footprint, a smart place to start is with Google, as it is the most used search engine.
+If you wish to lessen your digital footprint, a brilliant place to start is Google, the most used search engine.
 The ‘Results about you’ feature, released in 2022, makes it simple to ask that your name, phone number, and address be removed from public records.
 At present, the resource doesn’t appear to be widely accessible.
 The UK is now left out, but Google promises a global rollout very shortly.

 Here are the instructions for putting the tool to use:

-• Get Google up and running.
-Simply type your name into the search bar at www.google.com.
-If your name isn’t very unique, you can improve search results by including your hometown or employer.
+- Get Google up and running.
+Type your name into the search bar at www.google.com.
+If your name isn’t unique, you can improve search results by including your hometown or employer.

-• Simply type your name into the search bar at www.google.com.
-If your name isn’t very unique, you can improve search results by including your hometown or employer.
+- Type your name into the search bar at www.google.com.
+If your name isn’t unique, you can improve search results by including your hometown or employer.

-• The choice to “Remove result” will appear at the bottom of the following screen.
+- The “Remove result” option will appear at the bottom of the screen.
 To submit your request to Google, tap this and then follow the on-screen prompts.

-• It’s important to keep in mind that even if a search result is removed from Google, the information itself will still remain online.
-If you want something removed from a website, you need to get in touch with the site’s owner and ask them to take it down.
+- It’s essential to remember that even if a search result is removed from Google, the information will remain online.
+If you want something removed from a website, you must contact the site’s owner and ask them to take it down.

 How do I delete something that could be illegal?

-If the site owner is reluctant after repeated requests to delete criminally-related content (such as revenge porn, doxing information, or deep-fake sexual photos), you should report the matter to the authorities.
-However, just because it’s hard to get rid of this stuff completely doesn’t mean you shouldn’t try.
+Suppose the site owner is reluctant after repeated requests to delete criminally-related content (such as revenge porn, doxing information, or deep-fake sexual photos).
+In that case, you should report the matter to the authorities.
+However, just because it’s hard to get rid of this stuff downright doesn’t mean you shouldn’t try.

 Those affected by this disturbing type of cyberbullying can get support through the Revenge Porn Helpline.

-With the right information, it’s surprisingly simple to form a complete portrait of a person.
+With the correct information, it’s surprisingly simple to form a complete portrait of a person.
 Data brokers compile PII (personally identifiable information) from many sources, including social media quizzes, online accounts, competitions you’ve attended, and other seemingly innocuous hobbies, and can produce a disturbingly accurate summary.
-These can be bundled and sold to advertisers or other businesses with a specific audience in mind.
+These can be bundled and sold to advertisers or other businesses with a specific audience.

-Acxiom, PeopleFinder, Radaris, Equifax, and Experian are just some of the largest data brokers, among many others.
-You can try to remove your information from each site independently, but this can take a lot of time and effort, and it’s not certain to be successful.
-DataBrokersWatch is one such resource, as it monitors and maps the data broker ecosystem to help you determine who might be in possession of your data.
+Acxiom, PeopleFinder, Radaris, Equifax, and Experian are some of the largest data brokers, among many others.
+You can try to remove your information from each site independently, but this can take a lot of time and effort, and it’s not sure to be successful.
+DataBrokersWatch is one such resource, as it monitors and maps the data broker ecosystem to help you determine who might have your data.
 For the most common offenders, it also includes convenient opt-out options.

 What can you do to protect your personal information on social media?